 Credit union directors must have a base level of financial skills that aligns with the size and complexity of the credit union operation they serve.
 At a minimum, directors must be able to read and understand the credit union’s balance sheet and income statement.

 A director must also understand the specific activities in which his or her credit union engages in, including how these activities generate revenue and the potential risks that could lead to financial loss.
 This may include credit, liquidity, interest rates, compliance, strategic transactions, and reputation risks.
-It’s also essential that directors understand the internal control
+It’s also essential that directors understand the internal control structures at the credit union that limit and manage these risks.

 In addition to financial literacy skills and strategic thinking, credit union board members need to have a genuine curiosity and a growing understanding of the members served by the organization.
 Depending on where the credit unions operate, the needs of the community can vary greatly.
 From low-income neighborhoods where supporting financial literacy and fair access is key, to credit unions in urban business hubs where networking with entrepreneurs and rapid decision-making around loans may be essential.